 Senior Aaron Craft is in his final go-around in the Scarlet and Gray.
 I’m certain many fans outside of the Columbus area are thrilled with that news, which is a great testament to what Craft has accomplished while at Ohio State.
 He was a pleasant surprise his first season in Columbus.
-While his second season was much less surprising, it was no less enjoyable for fans to watch his defensive dominance and occasional offensive brilliance at the point guard position.
+His second season was much less surprising, and it was particularly enjoyable for fans to watch his defensive dominance and occasional offensive brilliance at the point guard position.
 Last year was more of the same, and he stepped into more of a scoring role on occasion.

 Hometown: Findlay, Ohio